• Hash256

 As mentioned, each node also keeps blocks of confirmed transactions.
 These are held together in a file called the blockchain.

-Each node has a copy of the blockchain for safe keeping, and shares it with other nodes if their copy isn’t up to date.
+Each node has a copy of the blockchain for safe keeping, and shares it with other nodes if their copy isn't up-to-date.

-If you send a message to one node about a transaction, it will eventually propagate the entire network.
+If you send a message to just one node about a transaction, it will eventually propagate the entire network.

-If you’re using a web wallet for example, they will feed the transactions you make in to the network for you.
+If you're using a wallet for example, they will feed the transactions you make in to the network for you.